 Auditions and interviews for prospective M.F.A. students in the areas of acting and directing are held annually in January-February via the University/Resident Theatre Association (U/RTA) in New York and Chicago.
 Applications for acting programs are generally accepted through December, but those who wish to participate in U/RTA's National Unified Auditions and Interviews (NUA/I) and avoid additional fees should complete the online application by U/RTA's deadline in mid-November.

-The Indiana University Department of Theatre and Drama is committed to diversity in its production seasons and casting of roles.
+The Indiana University Department of Theatre, Drama, and Contemporary Dance is committed to diversity in its production seasons and casting of roles.
 By definition this means considering and casting actors of color in any role and/or production presented by the Department.
 The Department is also dedicated to exploring and implementing non-traditional casting.